techgems/techgems-website/README.md

 So I took the masochist route of writing my own Gatsby blog site from scratch to achieve complete independence from anyone else's styles.

 Feel free to use this as a template if like me, you're looking for a blog starter using Tailwind as a base.
+You can preview the original website [here](https://techgems.net).